-Some sites were field checked on the ground to verify anomalous shoreline conditions or to observe the arrangement of multiple shoreline types in densely developed areas.
-Examples of ground checks and verification involved examining gravel (shell) on the washover terraces along Gulf beaches east of Sea Rim State Park and gravel (shell) on Gulf beaches west of Sea Rim State Park.
-Ground checks were also conducted along the Houston Ship Channel in the vicinity of Green's Bayou, where the locations of riprap and other protective works could not be determined accurately from the aerial photographs.
+The Environmental Sensitivity Index rankings and boundaries of selected shoreline units mapped by the BEG were checked on the ground at some sites to verify anomalous shoreline conditions or to observe the arrangement of multiple shoreline types in densely developed areas.
+Examples of ground checks and verification involved examining armored shorelines such as along the landward margin of Laguna Madre and at the junction of the GIWW and the Colorado River, where the locations of riprap and other protective works could not be determined accurately from the aerial photographs.